cvrajeesh/myblog/source/_posts/react-d3-responsive-chart.md

 Building D3 chart requires `width` and `height` values upfront, this helps D3 to map data points to an `x`, `y` coordinate on the SVG canvas.
 In this post we're creating a simple line chart with x-axis and y-axis and it resizes when the browser window is resized and axes ticks are updated based on the available width and height.

-First we need a way to get `width` and `height` values and it should update when the browser window is resized.
+First, we need a way to get `width` and `height` values and it should update when the browser window is resized.
 For this, I'm creating a custom resize hook called `useResize`, which returns the size of HTML element passed to it.

 ```js
 function useResize(ref) {